sequenceiq/slider/src/site/md/building.md

 *Tip:* you can force set a version in Maven by having it update all the POMs:

-    mvn versions:set -DnewVersion=0.95.2-SNAPSHOT
+    mvn versions:set -DnewVersion=0.95.4-SNAPSHOT

 # Testing

-the hbase tarball needs to be unzipped somewhere
+The hbase tarball needs to be unzipped somewhere and defined for Hoya to pick up

 You must have the file `src/test/resources/hoya-test.xml` (this is ignored by git), declaring where HBase is: